-In the years immediately following the adoption of the Italian competition Law of 10 October 1990, No. 287 (Italian Competition Act), the number of cases brought before civil courts in relation to infringement of competition law was rather limited: according to non-official data, from 1990 to 2010 roughly 150 private enforcement cases were commenced.
+In the years immediately following the adoption of Law of 10 October 1990, No. 287 (the Competition Act), the number of cases brought before civil courts in relation to infringement of competition law was rather limited: according to non-official data, from 1990 to 2010, roughly 150 private enforcement cases were commenced.
 Approximately 75 per cent of these cases were stand-alone actions.